bio-agents/bioagents-docs/community_specific_guidelines.rst

    Command-line agents should always have a human-readable description of their **command-line options**.
 Similarly, an API on a *Database portal* or *Web application* should have a human-readable description of their API.
 If machine-readable command-line or API specifications (files) are also available, then you should link to those in the `Download`_ section.

 .. important::
    You must not specify a link to a general page where a more specific one is available.
 For example, don't link to the homepage in the **General** field if, in fact, there's a dedicated page for documentation.
-If you want to link to some documentation not of a type supported by bioagentsSchema, then use the **Other** value.
+If you want to link to some documentation not of a type supported by bioagents schema, then use the **Other** value.

 .. caution::
    Currently, to assign a documentation to more than one type you have to enter the URL more than once, picking a different type each type.
 In future, you'll be able to enter the URL once and pick multiple types.